united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## Create your first Instance

-1. We support Rocky, RHEL or
-  Flatcar, but we strongly recommend using Rocky.
-You can find a list of supported versions and the image for Rocky by clicking on the on the right hand side of the Management Console.
+1. We support <span id="requirements-4"></span>, but we strongly recommend using Rocky.
+You can find a list of the requirements and the image for Rocky by clicking on the **REQUIREMENTS** button on the right hand side of the Management Console.
   {{% notice note %}}
   Newer or older versions of the operating system, or other operating systems such as Ubuntu, may work, but please note that we do not support them